TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/ExtensionSettings.rst

 :Since: 6.1
 :Default: 0

-When this setting is active the closest page with a typoscript template will be used to fetch the configuration.
+When this setting is active the closest page with a TypoScript template will be used to fetch the configuration.
 This improves the performance but limits also the possibilities.
 E.g. conditions can not be used that are related to a certain page.

 useConfigurationTrackRecordsOutsideSiteroot